Mural by Mary Lacey

 Anyone can contact the Parallel Justice program for confidential support, information, and resources related to victimization and harm.
 Crimes do not need to be reported to the police in order to receive assistance.

-IF YOU OR SOMEONE YOU KNOW HAS BEEN VICTIMIZED IN BURLINGTON, CONTACT PARALLEL JUSTICE SPECIALISTS:
+IF YOU OR SOMEONE YOU KNOW HAS BEEN VICTIMIZED IN BURLINGTON, CONTACT OUR VICTIM SERVICES COORDINATORS:

 The term Parallel Justice was coined by Susan Herman, former Executive Director of the National Center

 for Victims of Crime.
-"Parallel Justice" describes a system that works parallel to the criminal justice system
+"Parallel Justice" describes a system that works parallel to the criminal legal system

 The National Center for Victims of Crime has been instrumental in supporting the vision of Parallel Justice for Victims of Crime